-The India: Sustainable Development and Social Change Internship & Seminar provides 4 weeks/120 hours of opportunity to intern with diverse national, international as well as community based organizations and other private entities in India focused on environment and development; rural and urban development, sustainable livelihood generation, environmental awareness, social communication and advocacy, social entrepreneurship, corporate social responsibility (CSR), women's equality and gender empowerment, ecological agriculture, desert/mountain/coastal systems and its allied human ecology, as well as implementation and monitoring of federal programs for universal social security and more.
+The India: Virtual Internship in Environment, Development, and Sustainability Internship & Seminar includes a 12-week virtual internship.
+Internship host organizations include diverse national, international as well as community based organizations and other private entities in India focused on environment and development; rural and urban development, sustainable livelihood generation, environmental awareness, social communication and advocacy, social entrepreneurship, corporate social responsibility (CSR), women's equality and gender empowerment, ecological agriculture, desert/mountain/coastal systems and its allied human ecology, as well as implementation and monitoring of federal programs for universal social security and more.

 The underlying focus of the internship is to nurture and support students to find and, or, build on their individual career interests and competencies, learn to build professional networks on indicative domains mentioned above, and apply the broad as well as any specific perspectives gained during the semester coursework.
-The program relies on its extensive network to facilitate placement with an organization and, /or support the students themselves in finding a new one within the scope of SIT program goals and learning outcomes.
-The organization and the student's internship activities, including the Internship Learning Agreement, must be approved by SIT's academic director.
-Students must decide whether they want to undertake an internship by the end of the program's 4th week.
+The program relies on its extensive network to facilitate placement with an organization within the scope of SIT program goals and learning outcomes.

-The Field Methods and Ethics (FME) course provides knowledge on appropriate methodology, methods and associated ethics to design a feasible internship proposal to fulfill the reporting of the experience.
 Regular reflection and assessment meetings are held with the academic director or internship coordinator to review the progress of the internship and learning associated with the internship experience.
-The students complete an internship and submit a focus project paper in which they process their learning experience on the internship, analyze an issue important to the organization, and/or design a socially responsible solution to a problem identified by the organization etc. Approved in advance by the Academic Director, SIT's Local Review Board (for ethical clearance purposes), and the internship supervisor, the internship focus project may involve interviews and other data collection methods relevant to achieving internship learning goals.
-The paper and final presentation reveal how those goals are linked to the semester in India as well as the overarching theme within the SIT Study Abroad Critical Global Issue focus of the program: Development | Economy | Inequality.
+The students complete an internship and submit a focus project paper in which they process their learning experience on the internship, analyze an issue important to the organization, and/or design a socially responsible solution to a problem identified by the organization etc. Approved in advance by the Academic Director and the internship supervisor, the internship focus project may involve interviews and other data collection methods relevant to achieving internship learning goals.
+The paper and final presentation reveal how those goals are linked to the semester in India as well as the overarching theme within the SIT Study Abroad Critical Global Issue focus of the program: Climate & Environment and Development & Inequality.
 The paper should also document a comprehensive schedule and the specific skills and knowledge acquired through the experience.
 Learning and evaluation rubrics for the focus project paper and presentation will in the program references.